Summary

 Local Authority Searches

-Local authority searches are one of the most important types of conveyancing searches as they provide information about the property and the local area, including planning permissions, building regulations, and any restrictions on the property.
+A local authority search is one of the most important types of conveyancing searches as it provides information about the property and the local area, including planning permissions, building regulations, and any restrictions on the property.
+Local authority searches can be conducted as official searches by the local authorities or as personal searches by search companies, each with its own advantages and limitations.

-They can also highlight any potential issues like nearby road schemes.
+They can also highlight any potential issues like nearby road schemes and housing developments.

 Environmental and Water Searches